ibm-cloud-docs/EventStreams/enabling_mirroring.md

 Confluent Avro Serdes because the subject associated with a schema can be derived from the topic name (E.g., for topic and topic/record subject naming strategies).
-3. Mirroring S2S authorization must be uninterrupted; disabling s2s authorization or mirroring will prevent schema registry requests from being forwarded. disabling mirroring will prevent schema registry requests from being forwarded.
+3. Mirroring S2S authorization must be uninterrupted; disabling s2s authorization or mirroring will prevent schema registry requests from being forwarded.
 4. If transformation is required, the target instance schema registry must be configured with topic renaming rules before any migration takes place.
-Also, rules should not be altered until migration is complete.
-Making changes during migration will result in inconsistencies between registries. any migration takes place and the renaming rule cannot be changed until migration is complete, to avoid potential inconsistencies in Schema ID.
+5. Renaming rules cannot be changed until migration is complete.
+Making changes during migration will result in inconsistencies between registries.

 ### Instructions
 {: #schemamigration_caution}
 The following instructions outline how you can use schema registry mirroring to move schemas between two instances.

-Note: an export utility has not yet been added to the CLI.
+An export utility has not yet been added to the CLI.
 {: note}

 #### Permitted schemas values